josepraveen/free_monthly_learning_resources/resources/readme.md

-#### Share this github repository on Facebook and Twitter.
+### Share this github repository on Facebook and Twitter.
 Follow me on [LinkedIn](https://www.linkedin.com/posts/activity-6930716295428526080-uozO) for the most recent updates.

-# Upskill Calendar - May 2022

-## DISCLAIMER: Please review the privacy policies, terms and conditions of the websites listed below.
+# DISCLAIMER: Please review the privacy policies, terms and conditions of the websites listed below.

 ### Get 5 free courses every month